 We define non-GAAP gross profit and non-GAAP gross margin as gross profit and gross margin, respectively, excluding stock-based compensation expense recorded to cost of revenue.
 We use non-GAAP gross profit and non-GAAP gross margin in conjunction with GAAP financial measures to assess our performance, including in the preparation of our annual operating budget and quarterly forecasts, to evaluate the effectiveness of our business strategies and to communicate with our board of directors concerning our financial performance.
-See the section titled "Reconciliation of Non-GAAP Financial Measures to Most Directly Comparable GAAP Financial Measures" for a reconciliation of each non-GAAP financial measure to the most directly comparable financial measure calculated in accordance with GAAP.

-Year Ende d January 31,
+Year Ended January 31,

 2020 2021

-(dollars in n thousands)
+(dollars ir thousan ds)

-Gross profit \$74,719 \$ 91,668
+Gross profit \$ 74,719 \$ 91,668

 Non-GAAP gross profit 74,795 91,791

 Gross margin 91% 89%

 Non-GAAP gross margin 91% 89%